shuhei/knowledge/rust.md

 - `Iterator` vs `IntoIterator`
   - `Iterator` keeps a pointer to the current item and is inherently mutable. `Vec<T>` is **not** an `Iterator`.
   - `IntoIterator` can create a `Iterator`.
 Useful for `for .. in` loop. `Vec<T>` is an `IntoIterator`.

+## Cargo

+- Make it easier to manage project dependencies: Install [cargo-edit](https://github.com/killercup/cargo-edit)
+- `extern crate foo` is not necessary in the 2018 edition